OSS 117: From Africa with Love: Plot

-Not a long after, Hubert is captured by the underground rebellion and discovers that they are led by Zéphyrine Bamba, the president's wife.
+Not long after, Hubert is captured by the underground rebellion and discovers that they are led by Zéphyrine Bamba, the president's wife.
 Explaining the situation of her country to Hubert, she informs him of her husband's cruelty and corrupt motivations of power and greed while leaving her countrymen to suffer from poverty and oppression.
-She unveils her true schemes as to have the Soviets as their allies with the belief that communism will instill equality among the people.
+She unveils her true scheme to have the Soviets as their allies with the belief that communism will instill equality among the people.
 Hubert appears to sympathize with her pacifism, and it leads to the both of them spending a romantic night together, only for Hubert's colonial-minded nature to thwart the mutual understanding they seemed to have and raise hostile tensions between the two, ending up in his reimprisonment.
 Hubert, however, incapacitates a guard, steals his disguise and escapes from the rebel camp.

 Accepting the president's invitation to the formal dinner party he's holding at his palace in the wake of his re-election, he comes across Zéphyrine and attempts to gain her trust once more, promising that he will try and influence the president's decisions to be fair and of goodwill towards the people.
 After assuring the president of the coup's neutralization, Hubert tries to convince him to change his ways.
 President Bamba analyzes an offer made to him by the Soviet Union and prepares to accept their alliance over the French after favoring the new deal in spite of maintaining the same stance on his social politics.
 A distraught Hubert accidentally blows Zéphyrine's cover on the scene as the leader of the failed revolution, earning her death sentence on charges of high treason.
 Zéphyrine assassinates Bamba and most of his clones until Hubert prevents her from killing the last one for the reason that he will maintain his alliance with the French government instead.
 Bamba's clone orders his men to take Zéphyrine away, for which Hubert is oblivious that they will carry on with her sentence, mocking her for "being overdramatic".

 Hubert returns to France and learns from Armand that Zéphyrine escaped custody with the help of the Soviets and resumed her full-time position as the leader of the rebellion.
 He's ordered to fly to the USSR where she's taken refuge and track her down with the intent of bringing her to justice.
-Upon his departure, Hubert boasts to Armand that he cannot be replaced no matter how many new agents come around, telling him that "there'll always be one OSS 117."
+Upon his departure, Hubert boasts to Armand that he cannot be replaced no matter how many new agents come around, telling him that "there'll always be one OSS 117, and he'll always be around."

-The mid-credits scene reveals that Serge has somehow survived, crawling in an African jungle due to legs being torn apart by the crocodiles.
+The mid-credits scene reveals that Serge has somehow survived, crawling in an African jungle due to his legs being torn apart by the crocodiles.